apioo/psx/doc/design/command.rst

 Generation
 ----------

-It is possible to generate an command template.
+It is possible to generate a command template.
 You can use the following command which takes as first argument the class name and as second a comma seperated list with service names.
 These services are automatically included in the command